Teaching Ambassador Fellowship

 2008 Alumni Washington Fellow

-Bio/Overview: Eckert is currently an Assistant Professor of Education at Wheaton College.
-Over the last 16 years, Eckert has taught and learned from elementary school students, college students, professional educators, and policy makers.
+Bio/Overview: Eckert is an Associate Professor of Education at Wheaton College.
+Eckert has taught and learned from elementary school students, college students, professional educators, and policymakers.
 Eckert began teaching fifth grade public school students in 1996.
 Since that first teaching job, Eckert has taught students in fourth grade through college outside of Chicago and Nashville.
 After 12 years in the classroom and after his year as a 2008 Washington Fellow, Eckert joined the faculty of his alma mater, Wheaton College, a small liberal arts college 25 miles west of Chicago.
 In addition to teaching outstanding pre-service teachers, Eckert has continued his research and policy work in teaching effectiveness and related issues.

 Educational Values/Philosophy: John Dewey wrote, "I believe that education, therefore, is a process of living and not a preparation for future living."
 The process of living to which Dewey refers lies in the tension between theory and practice, truth and relationship.